Sundanese music

 1.4 Jipeng

-Western instruments twisted into playing descendant of traditional trance music.
+Western instruments twisted into playing descendants of traditional trance music.

 This one is by Yoyo Yogasmana, the spokesperson of Cipta Gelar